RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring

 \section{Problem Formulation}

-We use $\mathbb{R}$ and $\mathbb{R}_{\geq 0}$ to denote the sets of real numbers and non-negative real numbers, respectively.
-We consider an aerial monitoring mission, where small UAVs are supported by UGVs, which serve as mobile charging stations and transport the UAVs between take-off/landing locations.
+An aerial monitoring mission is being considered, where small UAVs are supported by UGVs, which serve as mobile charging stations and transport the UAVs between take-off/landing locations.
 An overview of the representative multi-team UAV–UGV aerial monitoring mission environment considered in this work is illustrated in Fig. \ref{fig:concept}